What is street trading?

 Food street traders

 If you want to sell food on the street or in a public place, you must register with Environmental Health and apply for street trading consent.
+Only food businesses with a food hygiene rating of 4 or 5 will be considered as appropriate to hold a street trading consent.

 Political organisations and charities